pagkly/Zed/Investopedia4/What Is the Definition of Output Gap.md

 ## Calculating the Output Gap

 The output gap is a comparison between actual GDP (output) and potential GDP (maximum-efficiency output).
 It is difficult to calculate because it is difficult to estimate an economy's optimal level of [[operating efficiency]](https://www.investopedia.com/terms/o/operationalefficiency.asp).
-There is little consensus among economists about the best way to measure potential gross domestic product, but most agree that full employment would be a key component of maximum output.
+There is little consensus among economists about the best way to measure potential gross domestic product, but most agree that [[Full Employment|full employment]] would be a key component of maximum output.

 A method that can be used to project potential GDP is to run a [[trend line]](https://www.investopedia.com/terms/t/trendline.asp) through actual GDP over several decades or enough time to limit the impact of short-term peaks and valleys.
 By following the trend line, one can estimate where the gross domestic product should be right now or at a point in the near future.